 The formula for the CRF is equation (1.4) in the CRF Technical Reference.
 The calculation assumes the half year convention for the timing of revenue and tax payments.

-This value reflects the capital cost recovery and does not include fixed operating expenses to protect confidential information.
+This value reflects the capital cost recovery and does not include fixed operating expenses.